fusioninventory/documentation/docs/ FusionInventory_agent/Packaging/git_unix.md

----
-layout: single
-title: How to install the development version on Unix platform
----

-# How to install the developement version on Unix platform
+# How to install the development version on Unix platform

 ## Installing Perl